GSoft-Goldsmiths/iLost-main/final-report/Design and Implementation.md

 We also encrypt this data using AES-256 servers side encryption keys, each record is encrypted with a unique key, even the key itself is regularly encrypted.
 This service is provided by amazon.

+Post-Snowden age, we understand users are concerned about privacy.
+All data that is stored on Amazon servers are automatically encrypted AES-256 servers side encryption keys.
+We only store longitude, latitude and time data, for 14 days.
+Its saves us space and cost, to not store data permanently.

+Location data such as longitude and latitude is metadata, its ambiguous not content that can identify the users personal information.
+The purpose of the Amazon server is only required to provide data back to the user.
+Also, each tracker has unique ID number, personal information is not identifiable from the data.

+We cannot guarantee compliance with UK Data protection act, due to the legal complexity of having the Amazon operating servers globally as well as the Hologram nova having to operate with many network carriers globally.
+Ideally, with more funding we would be able to consult with legal professionals.

 [insert diagram of current stack: user app – s3 server – Hologram cloud – tracker]

 Next, we needed to create the UI for the iOS app and Android app.
 We approached this by keeping everything as minimal and simple as possible for the user.
 The user would take a picture of their item they want to track, assign a category for it.
 When the user wants the location of their bag for example they would tap on the on the “[locate]” button, a google map of their item would show along with any information such as directions and distance.